istio/istio.io/_blog/2018/aws-nlb.md

 ---
 {% include home.html %}

+This blog entry will provide instructions to use and configure ingress Istio with [AWS Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html).

 Network load balancer (NLB) could be used instead of classical load balancer.
-You can find comparison between different AWS `loadbalancer` [here](https://aws.amazon.com/elasticloadbalancing/details/#compare).
+You can find [comparison](https://aws.amazon.com/elasticloadbalancing/details/#compare) between different AWS `loadbalancer` for more explanation.

-This blog entry will provide instructions to use and configure ingress Istio with [AWS Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html).

 ## Prerequisites